 A simplified model of the metabolic process is as follows: When we ingest certain nutrients, such as choline (a vitamin-like nutrient abundant in meat, egg yolks, and dairy products) and L-carnitine (a nonessential amino acid found in red meat as well as some energy drinks and supplements), the gut bacteria that break it down produce a compound called trimethylamine (TMA).
 The liver then converts TMA into trimethylene N-oxide (TMAO).
 Increased TMAO levels are associated with platelets becoming more prone to clotting.
 It is hypothesized that TMAO directly alters platelet function, increasing thrombosis (blood clotting) potential, and thus elevating heart attack and stroke risk.

 Studies suggest that positively altering the gut microbiota may help to reduce damage to blood vessels, resulting in a stronger cardiovascular system, which points to targets for potential new heart disease therapies.
 Although, studies have also found that vegans and those who avoid animal products have low levels of circulating TMAO.
 (16 Zhu)

 High-fat, Low-fiber Diets

 Gut microbiota regulate genes that affect inflammation, the development of insulin resistance (prediabetes), and fat deposition.
 All of these abnormalities, driven by interactions between our diet and our microbiome, are triggered by high-fat low-fiber diets.
-(5,6) It is not surprising that, during the later half of the 20th century, escalating consumption of fat, sugar and artificial sweeteners in Western countries parallels increased incidence of Crohn’s Disease — a type of inflammatory bowel disease whereby the immune system attacks the digestive tract.
+(5,6) It is not surprising that, during the latter half of the 20th century, escalating consumption of fat, sugar and artificial sweeteners in Western countries parallels increased incidence of Crohn’s Disease — a type of inflammatory bowel disease whereby the immune system attacks the digestive tract.